Skip to main content

 Add / remove files as necessary to the commit.
 Then, check your branch.

-There should be a meaningful summary line (which starts with the package name), a blank line, and then the rest of the commit message.
+Each commit message should consist of a meaningful summary line (which starts with the package name), a blank line, and then the rest of the commit message body.

 • Bullet point lists should start with a dash.

-• Include a changelog with a brief list of updates from the upstream release notes, with no links.
+• Include a changelog with a brief list of updates from the upstream release notes, with no links or issue numbers.

 • There may also be a section for Solus specific work (e.g. rebuild against x / rework to remove dependency).